South Africa says J&J vaccine will be given to health workers in study

 JOHANNESBURG (Reuters) - South Africa’s health minister said on Wednesday that the country would vaccinate health workers with Johnson & Johnson’s COVID-19 vaccine in the form of an “implementation study” in partnership with the Medical Research Council.

-The decision comes just days after the country put on hold the roll-out of the vaccine developed by AstraZeneca and Oxford University following data in a small clinical trial that showed it did not protect against mild to moderate illness from the fast-spreading 501Y.V2 variant of the virus.
+The decision comes just days after the country put on hold the roll-out of the vaccine developed by AstraZeneca and Oxford University following data in a small clinical trial that showed it did not protect against mild to moderate illness from the 501Y.V2 variant of the virus now spreading quickly in South Africa.

 “The J&J vaccine has been proven to be effective ...
 The rollout of the vaccination will proceed in the form of an implementation study with a partnership between the Medical Research Council and the national department of health.”

-Mkhize said the country has also secured COVID-19 vaccine doses from Pfizer Inc and that negotiations with Moderna were ongoing.
+Mkhize said the country had also secured COVID-19 vaccine doses from Pfizer Inc and that negotiations with Moderna were ongoing.

 The J&J vaccine was 89% effective at preventing severe disease and 57% against moderate-to-severe disease in the South African leg of the global trial.
 Ninety-five percent of infections observed in the local study were due to the 501Y.V2 variant first identified late last year.